 - a.
 Each instructor of driver training shall successfully complete POST approved Driver Awareness and Training instructor courses, or acceptable equivalent.
 Equivalency will be determined jointly by the Public Safety Education and Training Center Director and POST guidelines.
-Each instructor of driver training should attend update courses and are recommended as necessary, generally every three years.
+Each instructor of driver training shall attend update courses and are recommended as necessary, generally every three years.
 These update courses offer new ideas in driver training and provide the instructor with a network of peers. - b.
-Driver training instructors are encouraged to attend POST workshops that deal with driver training issues.
+Driver training instructors are encouraged to attend POST workshops that deal with driver training/testing issues.

-C. Section 5.4 Instructional Staff-to-Student Ratio
+C. Section 5.4 Instructor-to-student Ratio

-- a.
-The instructional staff-to-student ratio shall be established by the Public Safety Education and Training Center Director, and will normally be set at one instructor to 5 students performing behind the wheel driving exercises.
+a.
+The instructor-to-student ratio shall be established by the Public Safety Education and Training Center Director, and will normally be set at one instructor to 5 a.
+Instruction-to-student ratios are highest when performing higher risk driving maneuvers.

+- students performing behind the wheel driving exercises.
 This ratio can be altered if needed. - b.
-General guidelines for staff-to-student ratio during drivers training is as follows:
+General guidelines for staff-to-student ratio during drivers training/testing is as follows: